What is DNA?

 In reality, while tests claim to make ‘ethnicity estimates’, this is a deceptive term.
 What they actually test, is if your DNA shares the same genetic patterns as other individuals from a particular region.

 Genetic testing for health predictions suffers similar biological pitfalls.
 To date, genetics has been a poor predictor of most diseases in most people.
 Although there are some important exceptions, most diseases are not predictable from people’s genes.
-This is because in most cases, multiple genes play only a small and complicated role in most diseases, or in their reaction to drugs.
+This is because in most cases, multiple genes play only a small and complicated role in most diseases, or in people’s reaction to drugs.

 Can my DNA identify family members?